AxisCommunications/tutorial-axis-object-analytics-and-hard-hat-detection/README.md

 5. Click **next** > **next** until you can set a name for your policy.
 6. Save the policy and attach the policy to your role.

-Create two more policies (one for Amazon Rekognition and one for AWS IoT Core) and attach them to your Lambda function role.
+Create two more policies (one for Amazon Rekognition and one for AWS IoT Core) and attach them to your AWS Lambda function role.

 - The Amazon Rekognition policy should have at least read access to action: `rekognition:DetectProtectiveEquipment`
-- The AWS IoT policy should have write access to action: `iot:Publish`
+- The AWS IoT Core policy should have write access to action: `iot:Publish`

-### AXIS Object Analytics (Camera application) and event setup
+### AXIS Object Analytics (camera application) and event setup

 #### Line Crossing in AXIS Object Analytics